C - CAREER DRIVEN EDUCATION

 R - RESPONSIVE TO INDIVIDUAL NEEDS

 When a student enters Western Placer Unified School District, they become a part of a nurturing community.
 We understand that every student’s academic needs are unique.
 It is our mission to empower students with the skills, knowledge and attitudes for success in an ever-changing world.
 We uphold our mission by molding curriculum, implementing individualized programs, and giving students access to a wide variety of clubs and athletic programs.
 From high achievers, GATE and Honors Academy, to a robust agriculture program and ATLAS Independent Study Learning Academy, Western Placer Unified is able to meet the needs of every student.
-This year, WPUSD added a Cadet Corp program at the high school.
+WPUSD added a Cadet Corp program at the high school in 2019.
 The Cadet Corp implementation was as a direct result of increased interest from the students for a pre-military program.
 Taking the time to listen to our student’s needs will continue to grow our responsive practices.

 E - EXPANDING FACILITIES TO SERVE OUR STUDENTS